Variational Quantum Algorithms for Semidefinite Programming: Introduction

 \item We propose variational quantum algorithms for obtaining approximate stationary points of such unconstrained problems, which in turn are approximate stationary points of their respective constrained problems due to the equivalence between them (Sections~\ref{sec:vqagf}, \ref{sec:vqa-ecsf}, and \ref{sec:vqa-icsf}).
+Note that stationary points include globally optimal points.

-\item We analyze the convergence rates of the algorithms corresponding to the standard formulation of an SDP (Section~\ref{sec:conanaleq}).
+\item We analyze the convergence rate of an algorithm corresponding to the equality constrained standard formulation of an SDP (Section~\ref{sec:conanaleq}).

-\item We provide numerical evidence that showcases how our algorithms work in practice for applications such as MaxCut (Section \ref{sec:simulations}).
+\item We provide numerical evidence that showcases how our algorithms work in practice for applications such as MaxCut (Section~\ref{sec:simulations}).
 Specifically, we analyze the convergence of the proposed algorithms by assessing how close the final value is to the actual optimal value evaluated using exact classical solvers.
-We perform such experiments by varying the number of measurement shots on a noisy quantum simulator from Qiskit \cite{Qiskit} (i.e., QASM simulator). \end{enumerate}
+We perform such experiments on a noisy quantum simulator from Qiskit~\cite{Qiskit} (i.e., QASM simulator) and then compare these results with those on a noiseless simulator.
+Note that the QASM simulator mimics IBM's quantum computer, which is actually noisy in nature due to gate errors and decoherence. \end{enumerate}

-Additionally, in Section \ref{sec:pre}, we introduce some notations and definitions, the basics of SDPs, and a brief overview of VQAs, as well as the associated concept of computing partial derivatives on a quantum circuit, i.e., the parameter-shift rule.
+Additionally, in Section~\ref{sec:pre}, we introduce some notations and definitions, the basics of SDPs, and a brief overview of VQAs, as well as the associated concept of computing partial derivatives on a quantum circuit, i.e., the parameter-shift rule.

-\textit{Note on related work}: Recently, an approach to semi-definite programming on NISQ devices was proposed in \cite{BHVK21}, which employs a reduction from a large-dimensional space to a much smaller one and solves the semi-definite program on the smaller space using a classical optimizer, along with using a quantum computer for evaluating expectation values of observables.
-Our approach here is complementary to this approach because our algorithm is a variational quantum algorithm.